curbengh/urlhaus-filter/README.md

 ## Host-based blocklist

-If you're using one of the following programs:
+If you're using host-based blockers like one of the following (but not limited to):

 - [AdGuard Home](https://github.com/AdguardTeam/AdGuardHome)
 - [Blokada](https://github.com/blokadaorg/blokada/)